akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

     - Specifications: the address of `Bob (hardhat)` from the MetaMask
 12. Hit `Request Approval` button
 13. Confirm the transaction via MetaMask pop up
-14. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+14. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 ![Agreement Definition](img/Agreement-definition.png)